hciudad/guides/code.md

     $user->setConfig('sms_phone_number', '615-123-1234',  true);
     ```

-  - **Long Method Chains**: Use indentation when making long method chains.
+  - **Long Method Chains are Wrapped and Indented**: Use line breaks and indentation when making long method chains.

     javascript (subsequent lines are appropriately indented, beginning with '.'):
     ```javascript